BlazeSoftware/atoms/README.md

 ## Sit back

-At some point your changes will get merged in and we'll publish a new version of RiotGear!
+At some point your changes will get merged in and we'll publish a new version!
 Yay!

 #### Code Conduct
 We're all friends!
 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.